 For cancer peptide vaccines, we have initiated strategic dialogs with partner pharmaceutical companies.
 In addition, we have strengthened the cooperative support for clinical development by these partners since the inception of the new management setup.
 S-588410 is cancer peptide vaccine licensed out from OncoTherapy to Shionogi & Co., Ltd. (hereafter “Shionogi”), and Shionogi conducted a Phase III study of S-588410 for esophageal cancer and completed the study.
 In relapse free survival (RFS) set as a primary endpoint, no significant prolongation of RFS was found in the S-588410 group as compared with the placebo group.
 In exploratory subgroup analyses by tumor locations, S-588410 significantly improved the overall survival (OS) in a certain subgroup.
 Also, improved RFS and OS were observed in the subgroup with higher grade of pathological lymph node metastasis.
 As for the induction of cytotoxic T lymphocyte (CTL) set as one of the secondary endpoints, high induction rate was observed in S-588410 group.
 The main adverse reaction was a skin reaction at the injection site, but no cases of serious skin reaction were observed.
 Further analyses of the study results will be followed to adjust the overall development strategy, and OncoTherapy and Shionogi will continue the discussion about the development plan of cancer peptide vaccines.
 It should be noted that Shionogi & Co., Ltd. has also completed Phase II clinical trial with S-588410 for bladder cancer in Japan and Europe.
 And the company has been also conducting Phase I/II trial of S-488210 for head and neck cancer in Europe, as well as Phase I clinical study of S-588210 for solid tumor patients in UK.
 Also, Phase Ⅰ clinical trial of combination of OTSGC-A24 and Immune Checkpoint Inhibitor for stomach cancer is ongoing at NUH(SGP) and Yonsei University Health System, Severance Hospital(KOR) as investigator initiated clinical trial.

 For the therapeutic antibody OTSA101, Phase Ⅰ clinical study is ongoing in Japanese patients with refractory, relapsed and/or advanced synovial sarcoma.
 In this study, the safety and pharmacokinetic profiles of radioisotope-conjugated OTSA101 will be evaluated in synovial sarcoma patients.
-In addition, KHK6640, an anti-amyloid beta (Aβ) peptide antibody has been out-licensed by the Immunas Pharma Inc., (our consolidated subsidiary) to the Kyowa Kirin Co.,Ltd., who are currently evaluating it in a European and Japan Phase I clinical trial for Alzheimer’s disease.
+In addition, Immunus Pharma, Inc., our consolidated subsidiary company, is promoting out-licensing activities for anti-amyloid β peptide antibodies with the aim of providing therapeutic agents for Alzheimer’s disease.

 back to top